Korbit-test-org2/korbit-mentor-documentation/README.md

 korbit scan .               ## Curent folder anlaysis
 ```

-You can also see what are the available options with the scan command this way:
+You can also review available options for Korbt scan pathing with the scan and help commands:

 ```sh
 korbit scan --help